 #4 – PI Planning

-#5 – DevOps and Releasability
+#5 – Customer Centricity, DevOps and Release on Demand

 #6 – System Demo

 The primary measure of the ART’s progress is the objective evidence provided by a working solution in the System Demo.
 Every two weeks, the full system— the integrated work of all teams on the train for that iteration—is demoed to the train’s stakeholders.
 Stakeholders provide the feedback the train needs to stay on course and take corrective action.
 This replaces other forms of governance that create additional work and slow flow.

 #7 – Inspect and Adapt

 Inspect and Adapt is a significant event held every PI.
 It is a regular time to reflect, collect data, and solve problems.
 The inspect and adapt event assembles teams and stakeholders to assess the solution and define improvements and actions needed to increase the velocity, quality, and reliability of the next PI.